XLB: A differentiable massively parallel lattice Boltzmann library in Python: Physics-based machine learning

 Drawing on the methodology introduced in~\cite{um2020solver}, this example aims to improve the accuracy of a low-fidelity coarse simulation by applying a neural network corrector.
 We employ the same example of unsteady flow over a cylinder that was discussed in Section~\ref{sec:flow_over_cylinder}.
 The corrector is designed to act as a body force that attempts to modify the coarse simulation to resemble the reference solution of the same setup but at a higher resolution (based on an $L^2$ norm).

 We define the time-series associated with the evolution of the reference solution at a high-resolution by

-in which $\mathbf{f}_{h}(x,t)$ corresponds with the distribution function field in all $q$ directions.
+in which $\boldsymbol{f}_{h}(\boldsymbol{x},t)$ corresponds with the distribution function field in all $q$ directions.
 Here $k$ temporal snapshots are included in the time-series.
-The above reference solution may be coarse-grained at a lower resolution by using bi-cubic spatial interpolation (available in \texttt{utils.py}) such that $\Delta x_h/\Delta x_l = \Delta t_l/\Delta t_h = r >1$.
+The above reference solution may be coarse-grained at a lower resolution by using bi-cubic spatial interpolation.
 We denote the resulting time-series by,